moleculerjs/moleculer/docs/MIGRATION_GUIDE_0.13.md

 ## 2. `console` is the new default logger
-No more need to set `logger: console` in broker options, because ServiceBroker uses `console` as default logger.
+No more need to set `logger: console` in broker options because ServiceBroker uses `console` as default logger.

 **Side effect:** broker instances in your tests will print log messages.

-To disable logging what was the default behavior in previous version, set `logger: false` in broker options.
+To disable logging (default behavior in previous version) set `logger: false` in broker options.

-**Disable loggging (e.g. in tests)**
+**Disable loggging**
 ```js
 const broker = new ServiceBroker({ logger: false });
 ```

 ## 3. Internal event sending logic is changed
-If you used `$` prefixed custom events in your project, be careful because now these events will be transferred to remote nodes too if you emit them with `broker.emit` or `broker.broadcast` methods.
+If you use `$` prefixed custom events in your project, be careful because now these events will be transferred to remote nodes too if you emit them with `broker.emit` or `broker.broadcast` methods.
 To previous behavior emit them with `broker.broadcastLocal` method.

-By the way, we don't recommend to use `$` custom events, because the prefix is reserved for core modules & features.
+**By the way, we don't recommend to use `$` custom events because the prefix is reserved for core modules & features.**

 ## 4. Circuit Breaker logic & options have been changed